justinmeiners/efficient-programming-with-components/10_binary_counter.md

     = n/2 + n-1
     = 3n/2 - 1

 That's not what we're trying to accomplish, so divide and conquer doesn't always do what we think.

 ### Tournament tree shapes

-First, we need to rearrange the tournament we play.
+To get the number of comparisons that we want, we need to rearrange the tournament we play.
 Right now `min_element` plays a tree structure that looks like this:

     unbalanced tree